Restream/reindexer/cpp_src/server/contrib/server.md

   log_level?: integer
   // Maximum documents count which will be processed in merge query results.
 Increasing this value may refine ranking of queries with high frequency words, but will decrease search speed merge_limit?: integer
+  // List of symbols, which will be treated as word part delimiters word_part_delimiters?: string //default: -/+_`'
+  // Min word part size to indexate and search min_word_part_size?: integer //default: 3
-  // List of symbols, which will be treated as word part, all other symbols will be treated as word separators extra_word_symbols?: string //default: -/+
+  // List of symbols, which will be treated as word part, all other symbols will be treated as word separators, extra_word_symbols will be replenished with word_part_delimiters automatically at startup extra_word_symbols?: string //default: -/+_`'
   stop_words: {
     // Stop word
     word?: string